who-blackbird/who-blackbird.github.io/contents/introduction.md

 2. SMRT sequencing
 3. Nanopore sequencing
 4. Different ONT sequencers
-5. Advantages of this method
+5. Advantages of long-read sequencing
-6. Disadvantages of this method
+6. Disadvantages of long-read sequencing
 7. Why have we been using nanopore?
 8. A standard workflow